shmercer/writeAlizer/README.md

-# writeAlizer: An R Package to Generate Automated Writing Quality and Curriculum-Based Measurement (CBM) Scores
+# writeAlizer: R Package to Generate Automated Writing Quality and Curriculum-Based Measurement (CBM) Scores

 This repository hosts code for a R package to apply research-based writing scoring models (see references below).
 In addition, this repository hosts documentation as an electronic supplement to published research articles in the repository wiki.